Sparklines and data bars are small, simple charts that convey a lot of information in a little space, often inline with text.

-The image below shows a typical usage of the sparkline chart type in a table:
+The following image shows a typical usage of the Sparkline chart type in a table.

-Almost any chart type can be used for a sparkline chart:
+Most chart types can be used as a Sparkline:

-You can make data bar versions of these full charts:
+You can make data bar versions of the following full charts:

 - Bar Charts—Clustered, Stacked, and 100% Stacked Bar charts.